University-wide crisis monitoring

 - Other major accidents such as bus accidents or fires

-- We can only monitor areas if we know that we have students in these locations.
+External Relations collates this list of students who belong to other mobility categories following input from the University.
+We can only monitor areas if we know that we have students in these locations.
 External Relations is completely dependent on input from the University’s various units.

 At the start of each semester, External Relations reminds Interhand to send lists of other mobility categories.
 Updates of these lists are received on a continuous basis.

-- MFS scholarship recipients
+- MFS grant recipients

 - Crafoord scholarship recipients

-- Erasmus internship scholarship recipients
+- Erasmus traineeship grant recipients

 - Students doing internships abroad